UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * **Dataflow modelling** is more abstracted, and describes logic by it's function using operators.
 We typically see the keyword `assign` and boolean expressions.
 * **Behavioural modelling** is the most abstracted, and describes logic at the functional and algorithmic level.
 We typically see the keyword `always` and is commonly used for (but not always) sequential logic.

 The more abstraction we use, the more we rely on the tools to synthesise our models in real hardware.
+However, more abstracted HDL is often more concise, easier to write and clearer to understand.

 To start things more gently, we begin with **combination logic**.
 Combinational logic has no notion of a clock.
 There are inputs, and there are outputs.
 Each input produces a specific output.
 The only role that time plays is in the speed of the synthesised hardware, such as propagation delay.
-We call this an artefact (unwanted).
+We call such a delay an artefact (unwanted).
 Ideal hardware would ideally have no delay.
 With ideal hardware (pure logic), the output changes as soon as the input changes, and that output is entirely stable.
+In the absence of timing models, simulated hardware outputs change / update in zero time.

 Combinational logic can be defined with a **truth table**.
 For example: